 Sign in to follow this Followers 4 FM on Google Stadia: What does it mean for FMM?
-Foxy June 12 10 replies 2,702 Views Report · Posted June 12 FM on Google Stadia What does it mean for FMM?
+Foxy June 12, 2019 10 replies 3,178 Views Report · Posted June 12, 2019 FM on Google Stadia What does it mean for FMM?
 Last weekend it was announced that “full fat” FM20 would be a launch title for Google Stadia in November.
 If you are unfamiliar with what Google Stadia is then obviously Google is your friend but here is a brief description.
 GS will allow you to stream games in a similar way that Netflix allows you to stream movies and tv shows.
 This means that you will be able to play any game on the platform from a multitude of devices including TV, tablets, phone (only Google’s own Pixel devices to start with but no doubt that will change over time) or PC/Laptop.
 A big advantage of this is that if you have a low end device such as an old laptop you will be able to still play the latest games so long as your internet is up to it as all the heavy work is done on Google’s servers.
 At the moment it remains to be seen how well this will work and it will depend on the quality of your internet speeds but the talk is that about 10mps will allow you to stream at the lower end of quality with 35mps+ being top end.
 I guess this will depend on the game and of course FM is much less graphic heavy and fast paced than say a FPS.
 Of course none of this comes free and if your only goal is to only play FM then it would be an expensive way over time to do it compared to simply buying the game and a laptop.
 What it does mean though is that FM is going to start encroaching into FMM territory simply because as long as you have a suitable internet connection you could technically play full fat FM anywhere but also it gives access to the game to people who perhaps don’t want to buy a laptop or pc simply to play 1 game as they can now play on there tv.
 So the question is where does that leave FMM?
 This is a tricky question to answer because as we know many of us play FMM as a preference because we enjoy the quick game play that allows us to rattle through seasons.
 That isn’t the case for everyone though and many will play the game due to a lack of a device quick enough to do FM justice but if they are will to buy the kit required for GS and pay the monthly subscription they can from the autumn play FM on an old laptop or there TV and if GS performs as advertised should be able to play FM to the equivalent performance of a high end gaming PC.
 It also opens up FM to people who may play in free time during the day such as lunch breaks at work because all that’s needed is an internet connection.
 The worry is that this causes a drop off in sales for FMM which in turn makes SI question either the amount of investment they put into FMM or the product as a whole.
 As discussed in the past FMM walks a fine line between a “pick up and play” experience and having enough realism to keep people engaged in the game and SI have always said that they want FMM to be as accessible as possible.
 This leads me to believe that FMM will be around a good while yet but will it get more and more marginalised over the years if FM starts to eat into its sales.
 We already have FMT available on tablets and that inevitably puts a ceiling on developments with FMM because there needs to be a distinction between the 2 “mobile” products.
 Of course none of this is a major concern to SI as a company as in an ideal world we would all own all 3 of there FM products and I expect they would be happy enough if sales of FMM dropped if sales of the flagship product grew but I would like to feel that there is still a desire from the company to see FMM as a successful product in its own right.
 My own hope is that SI won’t forget about FMM as they pursue these new avenues for the full fat game and that they will use the extra exposure they will get by being on GS and the new Xbox PC game pass to boost all the products in there range.
 It’s clear that SI have big plans at the moment and I sincerely hope that FMM remains part of that for many more years.
 How does the news of FM being in Google Stadia effect you?
 Will you be buying into this new gaming system and if so will a big reason be to play FM and if so will you continue to play FMM?
 Comment below with your feelings on this subject and the future of FMM as a whole.
 Thanks for reading and all comments are appreciated.
 6 Quote Share this post Link to post Share on other sites Share this with others!